 Once triggered, sirens produce loud audible alerts (often exceeding 100 dB), instantly drawing attention to the situation.
 This creates pressure on intruders, making it far less likely they’ll continue their activity.
 It also signals that the event has been detected and is being acted upon.

 Industrial sites are often noisy and cover a large area.
 This means staff may not always notice mobile alerts or system notifications.
-External sirens provide a clear, unmistakable warning that reaches across large areas, ensuring personnel are aware of potential threats or incidents.
+External sirens for industrial properties provide a clear, unmistakable warning that reaches across large areas, ensuring personnel are aware of potential threats or incidents.

 Beyond security, sirens can be integrated into broader safety procedures.
 Whether it’s a lockdown scenario, equipment malfunction, or environmental hazard, an external siren can serve as an immediate and effective alert mechanism.